omar-florez/scratch_mlp/docs/index.md

 back-propagation technique responsible for updating trainable parameters.
 Let’s see the internal functioning of a neural network using LEGO modules, one brick at a time:

+The below figure depicts some of the Math used to train a neural network.
+We will make sense of this during this article.
-We will explain in detail the below figure along this article.
-In the meantime, the reader may find interesting how modular a neural network is:
+The reader may find interesting how modular a neural network is:

 - Input X feeds the topology with raw data that is stored in a matrix in which observations are rows and dimensions are columns
-- The neural network weights W1 map input X to a different space h1.
+- The weights of the neural network W1 map input X to the first hidden layer named as h1.
 Weights W1 form then a linear kernel
 - To control numbers go out of range, we scale the values in h1 to 0-1 using a Sigmoid function

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview.png "Logo Title Text 1")